An Experimental Study of Noise Reduction in Wind Turbine Airfoils with Serrated Trailing Edges: Wake Flow Measurement

+The autocorrelation function of fluctuation velocity, denoted as \( R_{uu}(x, \tau) \), is a method to analyze turbulence structures and quantify the persistence of turbulent eddies in the flow field.
+The autocorrelation function at a given location \( x \) is defined in Eq.~\ref{autocorr}:

+where \( u'(x, t) \) represents the streamwise fluctuation velocity component at time \( t \) and position \( x \), and \( \tau \) is the time lag.
+The notation \( \langle \cdot \rangle \) denotes the ensemble average, which provides a statistical measure of the correlation between velocity fluctuations at different time instances.
+The autocorrelation function, therefore, provides a measure of how the velocity at a particular point remains correlated with itself over time.

-The characteristic eddy scale $L_u(x)$ can be estimated using the relationship $R_uu(x, \tau_0) / R_uu(x, 0) = 0.5$ from the autocorrelation function.
-This equation is used to determine the size of the characteristic eddy scale at a specific position $x$ by finding the value of $\tau_0$ where the autocorrelation function drops to half of its initial value.
-Eq.~\ref{tau} can be used:
+The characteristic eddy scale, \( L_u(x) \), can be estimated by finding the time lag \( \tau_0 \) at which the autocorrelation function decays to half of its maximum value, as shown in Eq.~\eqref{half_autocorr}:

-where $U_c$ is the velocity of the incoming eddies, which can be taken as $U_c=0.7 U_0$, with $U_0$ being the free-stream velocity.
-It is evident that, for the same Reynolds number (Re) condition, $L_u(x)$ depends solely on different x positions and $\tau_0$.
+The eddy scale is then calculated using the convection velocity \( U_c \), typically approximated as \( U_c = 0.7 U \), with \( U \) representing the freestream velocity:

+Fig.~\ref{634421_1500_2mm_autocorelation} and Fig.~\ref{634421_1500_7mm_autocorelation} show the autocorrelation maps of turbulent velocity fluctuations for the original NACA 63(4)-421 airfoil (0-0) and the 5-2S model at 2 mm and 7 mm downstream, respectively, for $Re=1.2\times10^5$.
+The autocorrelation map for the 0-0 model reveals a broader high-value region and a narrower mid-low-value region at both locations, indicating more persistent turbulence structures compared to the 5-2S model.
+Additionally, for the same model, the high-value region at 2 mm is noticeably broader than at 7 mm, suggesting a larger characteristic eddy scale closer to the trailing edge.
+This observation suggests that serrations effectively reduce the correlation of flow near the sound source, thereby diminishing the efficiency of the sound source and contributing to noise reduction.

-To better illustrate the autocorrelation functions and the sizes of characteristic eddy scales for different trailing edges, they are plotted together on the same graph, as shown in Fig.~\ref{634421_1500_turbulent_length}.
-The values labeled as $l_{c1}$ represent the characteristic eddy scales for each trailing edge type.
+To facilitate a comprehensive comparison of the autocorrelation functions and characteristic eddy scales across various trailing edge configurations, these metrics are presented together in a single graph, as shown in Fig.~\ref{634421_1500_turbulent_length}.
+The labels $L_{u}$ indicate the characteristic eddy scales for each type of trailing edge.

-From Fig.~\ref{634421_1500_turbulent_length}, it can be observed that the turbulent length scale for the 5-0F type and 0-0 type trailing edges is the largest.
-Additionally, the turbulent length scale for the large serrated trailing edge is larger than that of the medium and small serrated trailing edges.
-Serrations have the capability to reduce the characteristic eddy scale, indicating that they can disrupt larger vortex structures.
-Moreover, finer and longer serrations have a stronger ability to alter the flow field vortex scale.

-Fig.~\ref{634421_velocity_2000} shows the average velocity and fluctuating velocity at different measurement points for $Re=1.6\times10^5$.
-At $Re=1.6\times10^5$, the variation trend of average velocity at different points is similar to that at $Re=1.2\times10^5$.
-The difference is that the fluctuating velocity decreases at D=2 mm.
-This indicates that under this condition, the flow outside D=2 mm is less affected by the serrations.
-The serrations primarily influence the flow near the trailing edge rather than the entire flow field.